vishnuas22/MasterX/test_result.md

     message: "Completed thorough testing of all backend functionality.
 All features are working correctly with the workaround for user retrieval.
 The backend health check, user management, session management, real-time streaming chat, and premium learning features are all functioning as expected.
 The DeepSeek R1 model integration is working well and providing high-quality responses."
   - agent: "testing"
     message: "CRITICAL ISSUE: Unable to test the frontend application due to preview environment issues.
 The preview URL (https://cfd0b487-4d8b-4e98-a304-99c9a4e62899.preview.emergentagent.com) shows 'Preview Unavailable !!' message with 'Our Agent is resting after inactivity'.
 The frontend is running locally on port 3000, and the backend API is working correctly locally on port 8001, but neither are accessible through the preview URL.
 This is preventing any frontend testing."
+  - agent: "testing"
+    message: "Completed comprehensive backend testing with updated test suite.
+All API endpoints are working correctly including health check, user management, session management, streaming chat, and premium learning features.
+The Groq API integration with DeepSeek R1 70B model is functioning properly and providing high-quality responses.
+The backend is fully operational and ready for frontend integration."

 user_problem_statement: |
   Enhance the existing MasterX AI Mentor application by: